"NEW YORK (Reuters Health) - Omalizumab facilitates rapid oral desensitization in highly allergic patients with peanut allergy, researchers report.

 Flonase Consumer (continued)

-Tell your doctor right away if you have any serious side effects, including: severe nosebleeds, pain in your nose, eye pain, white patches in your nose/back of your throat, painful swallowing, persistent sore throat.
+Tell your doctor right away if you have any serious side effects, including: eye pain, facial pain, signs of nasal damage (such as pain, severe nosebleeds, a constant whistling sound from your nose), white patches in your nose/back of your throat, pain when swallowing, persistent sore throat.

 Rarely, it is possible that corticosteroids given in the nose will be absorbed into the bloodstream.
 This can lead to side effects of too much corticosteroid.
 These side effects are more likely in children and people who use this medication for a long time and in high doses.
 Tell your doctor right away if any of the following side effects occur: unusual/extreme tiredness, weight loss, headache, swelling ankles/feet, increased thirst/urination, vision problems.